 Ameliah shot Val a cold look as she lowered the intensity of her own light.
 “Turn it down.
 Can’t you see his mana?”

 Mercifully, Val complied, and Jamus leaned against the wall as the light faded.
 He was really paying for investing so heavily in Focus at the expense of Clarity.
 He had no idea how an Animus could even function with a pure allocation.
-It was bad enough for him with only three-fourths of his points in the stat, not even Magical Synergy taking the edge off.
+It was bad enough for him with a ratio of four to one, not even Magical Synergy taking the edge off.

 He checked his mana, watching as the pages of his book turned by themselves.
 The rate of regeneration was truly impressive by his standards, but with his low Clarity and high mana pool, it was going to take him quite a while to recover.
 If Rain were awake, he could use Essence Well to restore him, as well as Val and Ameliah, who were both almost empty.
 Ameliah hadn’t even used Purify, covered in blood and gore as she was.
 Whatever skills she had used, they had taken a significant toll on both her mana and stamina.